MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 // 1
 ```

-Again, we note that we get back the `chainId` back as a hex value.
-To get this value back as a number for other purposes, we can use JavaScript's `parseInt()` method.
+Again, we note that we get the `chainId` back as a hex value.
+To convert it to a number for other purposes, we can use JavaScript's `parseInt()` method.

-One additional note about the `parseInt` method, a built-in JavaScript function.
-The first parameter is the number.
-In the case of Mainnet, this chainId is `1` (represented as a hexadecimal).
-The second parameter is the base or radix.
+A note about the `parseInt` JavaScript method.
+The first parameter is the Mainnet Ethereum chainId (`1` represented as a hexadecimal).
+The second parameter is the base (or radix).
 EVM chains use hexadecimal, and their base is `16`.

 The `parseInt` method needs to know the base in order to correctly convert the string containing the chain ID to the correct number.
 If the chainId string starts with 0x (e.g. `0x1`), then parseInt can correctly tell what the base is (`16`).
 However, this is not always the case, so `16` is manually passed in to ensure that the correct base is being used.